boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/blazor-web-assembly.md

 9. In the `Client project`, the following scripts and style sheets are mandatory to render the dashboard.
 Include the following code in your `\wwwroot\index.html` page of the `<head>` tag.

     ```js
-    <script type="text/javascript" src="https://cdn.boldbi.com/embedded-sdk/v6.16.12/boldbi-embed.js"></script>
+    <script type="text/javascript" src="https://cdn.boldbi.com/embedded-sdk/v7.6.12/boldbi-embed.js"></script>
     ```

-10. Inside the `<body>` tag, include the following code.
-Create the DOM element with the id `dashboard` and implement a function to render the dashboard.
+10. Inside the `<body>` tag, create the DOM element with the id `dashboard` and implement a function to render the dashboard.

     ```js
         <script>